adubashi/StockJava/README.md

 ----------------------------------------------------------------------------------

-As you can see from the above file, simple enter in a ticker for an equity and you're good to go.
+As you can see from the above file, simply enter in a ticker for an equity and you're good to go.
 The Data can be accessed in JSON or in a LinkedHashMap<String, String>

 One call to the Stock Object generates the JSON: AAPL.getStockJSON();